Postdoctoral Researcher, 2019 – Present

 Stewart studied for his MChem Chemistry with a Year in Industry at the University in Bath, graduating in 2015 with first-class honours.
-For his year in industry, he worked within the defence industry as an analytical chemist in gas and vapour chemistry, developing new GC methods to simultaneously analyse organic vapours and atmospheric gases.
-During his final year under the supervision of Professor Mark Weller he gained an interest in energy materials, with his final dissertation investigating the use of hydrothermal synthesis for fluorophosphate and fluorosulphate materials as solid-state electrolytes in rechargeable-ion batteries, gaining invaluable experience in single crystal and powder XRD techniques.
+His industrial year as an analytical chemist included a Gas Chromatography project to simultaneously analyse organic vapours and atmospheric gases.
+Under the supervision of Professor Mark Weller, he gained an interest in energy materials investigating polyanionic materials as solid-state electrolytes for rechargeable-ion batteries, gaining invaluable experience in single crystal and powder XRD techniques.

 Stewart’s PhD under Professor John Irvine, entitled ‘Multivalent Thermal Batteries: Concept, Development and Advances” included studies on the physical and electrochemical properties of magnesium and calcium, along with tailoring full cells to produce novel multivalent battery chemistries.

 He has now taken up a position as a Postdoctoral Researcher within the group, firstly working on high-temperature sodium battery chemistries, and now as a PDRA on The Faraday Institution NEXGENNA sodium-ion battery project looking into materials properties during scaling up from coin to pouch cells.